cs480x-21c/03-Experiment/README.md

 # Results

-We calculated percent correctly identified (A is higher) and average log base 2 error for each chart type.
+We calculated percent correctly identified (if A is higher at the marked x value, percent of viewers that correctly identified A is higher) and average log base 2 error for each chart type.

 [0.9014285714285715, 0.8928571428571429, 0.8880952380952379, 0.9833333333333334, 0.6866666666666668, 0.5]
 [5.850308807458906, 5.883511636599286, 6.071480293462024, 5.64199470150577, 6.143865040538033, 6.617486980527845]